Summer Abbey Gardens Emily Fae 1500x390

 Bury St Edmunds Farmers Market

-31. Enjoy a morning wandering round over 70 wonderful stalls full of jewellery, candles, wood turning, bakery, bath products, upcycled fashion, eco products, ceramics and more at Bury St Edmunds Makers Market on the first Sunday of every month.
+31. Enjoy a morning wandering round over 70 stalls jam-packed with wares from local makers and producers.
+From jewellery, candles and wood turning to baked goods, bath products, upcycled fashion, ceramics and more, you’ll find plenty to fill your basket at Bury St Edmunds Makers Market on the first Sunday of every month.

 33. Described as “one of Britain’s finest ancient woodlands”, Bradfield Woods Nature Reserve is home to 24 resident species of butterfly as well as birds and mammals too; the garden warbler and blackcap, stoats, yellow-necked mouse and badgers - the perfect place for a butterfly hunt and bird watching.